codepath-team-flow/know-your-flow/README.md

 - [ ] 6.
 The user will be able to see their personal predicted period start and end dates on a calendar.
 - [ ] 7.
 The user will be able to see their personal predicted fertility start and end dates.
 - [ ] 8.
 The user will be able to check their previous history of periods.
+- [x] 9.
+The user will be able to create a new account.

 **Optional Nice-to-have Stories**